cholmes/ogc-collection/README.md

 * Cleanly define core OGC content as JSON that is not tied to an API, so it can be used as a static resource on a cloud bucket that other API's can crawl & ingest.
 * Help provide clarity on how STAC fits in with OARecords.

 These points will be expanded on below.
-The repository contains two 'building block specifications.
+The repository contains four related 'building block specifications'.
+The first two are fairly pure 'extractions', in that they just pull our the key JSON fields from more extensive OGC API standard requirements, to make clear that they can be used as JSON responses or even standalone files on the cloud.

 The first is the 'OGC Collection' which extracts the core JSON content of a Collection from the OGC API, where it was originally specified as part of Feature, and is also in Common.
 STAC's [Collection](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md) is also compatible, sharing most of the core fields.

-The second is the Records JSON, which just extracts the core content out of OARec (see [this link](https://github.com/opengeospatial/ogcapi-records/blob/master/core/standard/clause_7_core.adoc#response-5) and scroll down to table 8 - it doesn't seem to have a direct link), that could be used statically, or could go straight into a WFS with no additional API capabilities.
+The second is the 'OGC Record GeoJSON', which just extracts the core content out of OARec (see [this link](https://github.com/opengeospatial/ogcapi-records/blob/master/core/standard/clause_7_core.adoc#response-5) and scroll down to table 8 - it doesn't seem to have a direct link), that could be used statically, or could go straight into a WFS with no additional API capabilities.

+These are both fairly 'thin', in that they have few required fields, and are meant to be flexible containers that most any OGC resource can fit into.

+The more interesting pair of specs in this repository extend the first two specifications with more required fields, to be able to fully describe a 'dataset'.
+This has recently emerged as a key missing piece in the current OGC API ecosystem.
+It aims to describe a 'dataset' or a 'layer', the same level of abstraction as CSW ISO-19115, with information on the publisher, license, full title and descriptions, keywords, etc.

+The first of the pair is the 'OGC Dataset Collection', which extends the OGC Collection with the key dataset fields.
+These are mostly extracted from the Record specification, but adapted to extend the OGC Collection (ie not trying to be GeoJSON).

+The second is the 'OGC Dataset Record GeoJSON', which extends the OGC Record GeoJSON with more required fields, and maps directly to the
+OGC Dataset Collection.

+Both pairs of specs can be seen as direct mappings to one another.
+For each pair one is the JSON that fits with the OGC API Collection, and one is the equivalent GeoJSON, which can be returned from an OGC API - Features or OGC API - Records.

 ## In this repo

- * [OGC Collection Spec](ogc-collection-spec.md) - first attempt at extracting the Collection JSON from OGC API to be a standalone file that can be used statically.
+ * [OGC Collection Spec](ogc-collection-spec.md) - Extraction of Collection JSON from OGC API to be a standalone file that can be used statically.
+Can represent any OGC API Resource.
- * [OGC Records GeoJSON spec](ogc-record-geojson-spec.md) - first attempt at pulling out the Record content model from OGC API - Records.
+ * [OGC Record GeoJSON spec](ogc-record-geojson-spec.md) - Extraction the Record content model from OGC API - Records.
+ * [OGC Dataset Collection Spec](ogc-dataset-collection-spec.md) - Extraction of Collection JSON from OGC API to be a standalone file that can be used statically.
+Can represent any OGC API Resource.
+ * [OGC Dataset Record GeoJSON spec](ogc-dataset-record-spec.md) - Extraction the Record content model from OGC API - Records.
  * [Examples](examples/) - Matched examples showing both Record and Collection instantiations of the same data.

 ## More experiment information